-1 SECTION 1.
-Section 63048.93 of the Government Code is 2 amended to read:

-3 63048.93. (a) The bank is hereby authorized and empowered to provide financial assistance under the Climate Catalyst 4 5 Revolving Loan Fund Program to any eligible sponsor or 6 participating party either directly or to a lending or financial 7 institution, in connection with the financing or refinancing of a 8 climate catalyst project, in accordance with an agreement or 9 agreements, between the bank and the sponsor or participating party, including, but not limited to, tribes, either as a sole lender 10 or in participation or syndication with other lenders.
-11 financing plan or any criteria, priorities, and guidelines adoptedby the bank in connection with the Climate Catalyst Revolving
+- 1 SECTION 1.
+Section 63048.93 of the Government Code is 2 amended to read: - amenaea to reaa:3 63048.93. (a) The bank is hereby authorized and empowered - 4 to provide financial assistance under the Climate Catalyst 5 Revolving Loan Fund Program to any eligible sponsor or - 6 participating party either directly or to a lending or financial - 7 institution, in connection with the financing or refinancing of a - 8 climate catalyst project, in accordance with an agreement or - 9 agreements, between the bank and the sponsor or participating - party, including, but not limited to, tribes, either as a sole lender - 11 or in participation or syndication with other lenders. - 12 (b) Chapter 3.5 (commencing with Section 11340) of Part 1 of - 13 Division 3 of Title 2 does not apply to any climate catalyst - 14 financing plan or any criteria, priorities, and guidelines adopted - 15 by the bank in connection with the Climate Catalyst Revolving